Manchester Jewish Museum

 Doors to the museum will be open from 6pm.
 The museum’s Café will be open for food and drinks before the show.
 Please note that food and drinks can not be taken into the synagogue, so please allow enough time before the performance.

-Our building includes step free access to the entrance via a ramp and accessible gender neutral toilets.
-The synagogue is also wheelchair accessible.
-Click HERE for more Access information.
-If you have any additional access needs, please e-mail tickets@manchesterjewishmuseum.com in advance.
+Our new building includes step free access to the entrance via a ramp, a lift to the first floor, level access throughout the ground floor and accessible gender neutral toilets.
+Click HERE for more access information.
+If you have any additional needs please email elly@manchesterjewishmuseum.com in advance so we can best support.

 We are just a 15 minute walk from Victoria Station and Manchester’s Green Quarter.
-Click HERE for information on travelling to the museum.
+Both the 41 and 135 buses stop on Cheetham Hill Road within 100m from the museum’s entrance at the Elizabeth Street and Derby Street stops.
+Click HERE for more information on getting here.

 Related Events